augmented-os/augmented-os/docs/architecture/components/validation_service/task_list.md

 1. Need to complete final consistency check across all documents
 2. Need to perform peer review of migrated documentation
 3. Update any cross-component links to reference the new structure
+4. Archive original documentation files with appropriate notices

 ## Notes

 - The schema evolution and compatibility checking functionality has been thoroughly documented in both the implementation section and the examples
 - All diagrams have been preserved and formatted according to standards
 - All code examples have been checked for accuracy and consistent formatting
+- The original documentation has been archived at docs/archive/validation_service/validation_service.md